-1957: The Detroit Red Wings trade two future members of the Hockey Hall of Fame, forward Ted Lindsay and goaltender Glenn Hall, to the Chicago Blackhawks for goalie Hank Bassen, defenseman Bill Preston, and forwards Johnny Wilson and Forbes Kennedy.
+1957: The Detroit Red Wings trade two future members of the Hockey Hall of Fame, forward Ted Lindsay and goalie Glenn Hall, to the Chicago Blackhawks for goalie Hank Bassen, defenseman Bill Preston, and forwards Johnny Wilson and Forbes Kennedy.
 Lindsay is traded after his 85 points are second in the NHL to longtime linemate Gordie Howe during the 1956-57 season; he plays three seasons with the Blackhawks before retiring, though he returns to Detroit in 1964-65 after four years off the ice.
-Hall becomes one of the NHL all-time greats, helping the Blackhawks win the Stanley Cup in 1961 and playing 502 consecutive games from 1955-62.
+Hall becomes one of the all-time NHL greats, helping the Blackhawks win the Stanley Cup in 1961 and playing 502 consecutive games from 1955-62.
 Lindsay is elected to the Hall of Fame in 1966; Hall joins him nine years later.

 2012: The Columbus Blue Jackets trade forward Rick Nash, holder of most of their scoring records, to the New York Rangers for forwards Artem Anisimov and Brandon Dubinsky, defenseman Tim Erixon and a first-round pick in the 2013 NHL Draft.
 Nash, the No. 1 pick in the 2002 NHL Draft, helps the Rangers advance to the Stanley Cup Final in 2014 and scores an NHL career-high 42 goals in 2014-15.
 He retires after ending the 2017-18 season with the Boston Bruins, finishing his NHL career with 805 points (437 goals, 368 assists) in 1,060 NHL games).